mintona/escape_app/README.md

 ### Testing

-Our test suite is built in RSpec utilizing Capybara for feature testing.
+Our test suite is built in RSpec utilizing Capybara and Selenium for feature testing.

 To run the full test suite, run `bundle exec rspec`